RajputPawan/Prometheus/pages/docs/generalsetup.md

 ## VPN

-### UPDATE - Zscaler
+### BETA - ZScaler

-While the VPN options mentioned below might still work, ZScaler will soon be the default and preferred VPN.
+ZScaler VPN is currently in testing phase and might become the default VPN soon.
 You can already try it if you have `sudo` permissions:

     sudo salt-call state.apply client.zscaler
     sudo systemctl restart zsaservice.service zstunnel.service

-### legacy VPNs
+### Other available VPNs

 (TODO update the rest of this section)